ebuckler/handbook/docs/03-policies/progressive-discipline.md

 **Examples:**

-+ Creating conflict with co-workers, supervisors, or clients.
-+ Failing to follow practices as needed for the specific job assignment.
+1. Failing to follow practices as needed for the specific job assignment.
-+ Contributing to unsafe conditions.
+2. Contributing to unsafe conditions.
-+ Abusing lunch and break periods.
+3. Abusing lunch and break periods.
-+ Violating other rules or policies not specifically listed.
+4. Violating other rules or policies not specifically listed.

 ### Group 2